ianhecker/Cryptocurrency-Study/index.md

 ## Smart Contracts <a href="#table-of-contents">^</a>

 ### Origin of Smart Contracts <a href="#table-of-contents">^</a>
 The original concept of smart contracts can be credited to Nick Szabo in 1997.
-In [The Idea of Smart Contracts](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/idea.html) Szabo discusses basic ideas of contracts and real-life applications for them.
+In [The Idea of Smart Contracts](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/idea.html), Szabo discusses basic ideas of contracts and real-life applications for them.
 He champions the vending machine as the original ancestor to contracts; accepting coins and dispensing goods when conditions are satisfied [[16]](#references).

-Coin parking meters are similar, in that variations of coins add time for valid parking, but is important to note that parking meters often require a third party to verify parking has become invalid.
+Coin parking meters are similar; variations of coins add time for valid parking, but it is important to note that parking meters often require a third party to verify parking has become invalid.
 Smart contracts can allow interactions on a blockchain without the need for a third party; using mathematically-provable semantics and cryptography as the trust mechanism between mutually-distrusting peers.

 ### Ethereum Smart Contracts <a href="#table-of-contents">^</a>
 Ethereum's blockchain requires smart contracts to be compiled into EVM bytecode before they can be added to a block and ran by miners in an EVM, or **E**thereum **V**irtual **M**achine.
 EVM bytecode is an assembly language, using opcodes to perform instructions like allocating registers of memory or multiplying integers [[3]](#references).

 Languages such as: [Serpent](#serpent), [Vyper](#vyper), [Bamboo](#bamboo) & [Solidity](#solidity) Are able to compile their code into EVM Bytecode.

-### EVM Bytecode <a href="#table-of-contents">^</a>
-**E**thereum **V**irtual **M**achine Bytecode is specially designed assembly code by the Ethereum project to be run by miners on the Ethereum network.

 ## Smart Contract Verification <a href="#table-of-contents">^</a>
 ### Attacks on Smart Contracts <a href="#table-of-contents">^</a>
 The semantics of Smart Contracts needs to be ensured to be exactly as imagined by developers.
 After committing to a blockchain, the contract will be immutable.
 The most famous attack on the Ethereum platform:

 + Re-entrance Attack
-    + In 2016, an exploit occured of a DAO contract, or **D**ecentralized **A**utonomous **O**rganization.
+    + In 2016, an exploit occurred of a DAO contract, or **D**ecentralized **A**utonomous **O**rganization.
 The DAO was created as an open-source crowd-funding platform that would vote on projects to fund.
-The attack used recursive re-entrance via a call to the DAO contract to siphon off a third of all the ether, 3.6 million, into a seperate DAO account.
+The attack used recursive re-entrance via a call to the DAO contract to siphon off a third of all the ether, 3.6 million, into a separate DAO account.
 The account had a 28 day holding period, as specified per the original DAO contract, and was subsequently recovered through a forking of the blockchain by the Ethereum community [[9]](#references) [[10]](#references).

 ### Formal Verification <a href="#table-of-contents">^</a>
 In order to prevent attacks or contract errors, semantics should be proven mathematically beforehand.